-Ptahhotep is depicted having his legs massaged by a servant.
+The image depicts Ptahhotep who is having his legs massaged by a servant.

-However it is likely that it was practiced long before any form of imagery or written records appeared.
+However it is likely that the use of medicinal oils was practiced long before any form of imagery or written records appeared.

 Of interest, even in the earliest of recorded history the essential oil usage contained reference to specific remedies for illnesses along with the methods of treatment.